nvmpro/NVM/_testimonials/lion-creative.md

 jobtitle: National Business Head
 ---

 > NVM has been at the forefront for a lot of activities from packaging Design & Printing services to availing us key certifications required for our business.
-They are largely responsible for giving us necessary space to be involved in our primary business
+They are largely responsible for giving us necessary space to be involved in our primary business activities